I feel like my version of the 10 principles of intuitive eating is constantly changing.

 There are no rules that say you “have” to eat dinner at 7:00 or 7:30, or even all at once.
 Remember, embracing flexibility during times of change, transition, or even making sacrifices to ensure social aspects of eating is important.

 Another easy way I’m making sure I’m eating is by doing a lot of smoothie bowls!
-Since it’s getting warmer, sometimes smoothie bowls sound good and are easy snacks.
-I bought this personalized protein powder (with a focused balance of protein and carbohydrates) since most protein powders are low in carbohydrates.
-Since you can personalize the powder to your liking, I’ll share mine.
+Since it’s getting warmer, sometimes smoothie bowls sound good and are easy snacks, like this strawberry banana smoothie bowl.

 Most importantly, we’re eating consistently and enjoying the food.